Biography

 Performance

 Alexander performs as a soloist and as one half of The Danube Duet, a mandolin‑and‑classical‑guitar ensemble formed in 2025 with Russian mandolinist Tatyana Koryukina, a Master's graduate of the Kazan State Conservatory.
 The duo debuted in Belgrade in April 2026, and continues an active concert programme across Serbia and central Europe.
-Concert repertoire spans Bach, Tárrega, Villa-Lobos, Barrios, Chopin, and the Russian guitar tradition, alongside arrangements and contemporary works for mandolin and guitar.
+Concert repertoire spans Italian, French, modern, and Russian guitar traditions, alongside arrangements and contemporary works for mandolin and guitar.

 Instruments